 Awake skincare is all about separating your skin from your night’s sleep.
 If you’re tired you can still have great skin!

 Fun Fact- their tagline “Beauty Sleep In A Bottle” has been solely acquired and trademarked by Awake!

 One quirky thing you’ll notice with some of Awake’s skincare products is that they play with the word “shots”.
 Seemingly like an espresso shot, or a bang on your skin!
 It’s the little details that really uphold the identity of this skincare company.

 This last skin shot is a moisturizing and anti-ageing essence for normal to combination skin types.
-It’s supposed to be your super light-weight concentrate for pollution protection, while at the same time, keeps your skin moisturised.
+It’s super lightweight and helps for pollution protection, while at the same time, keeping your skin moisturised.

 If you’ve checked out their website, you’ll notice that all their products are below the price of $40!
 Save for the bundles and sets of course.
 And if you’re looking for a sign, Awake’s skincare ingredients are pretty fair and good.
 Nothing scandal-worthy here, which is great!